Praveenkottari/deep-3d-visual-perception/README.md

 ![Flowchart](docs/Fusion-pipline.png)

 <p align="center"><i> Figure : Lidar and camera data passed to projection module that the point cloud is optionally ground filtered before rendering onto the image.
-Simultaneously, the Lidar sweep is rasterized into a BEV map that feeds to detection head.
-Fused detections and depth cues are combined to compute full 3D bounding boxes. </p>
+Simultaneously, the Lidar sweep is rasterized into a BEV map that feeds to detection head.</p>

 ##  Run Locally
 ### Requirement